 - Define the nationally accepted scope of the dental education area or discipline. - List the nationally accepted educational goals and objectives of the dental education area or discipline. - Describe how the area or discipline aligns with the Commission on Dental Accreditation's mission and scope. - Describe the quality of the dental education area or discipline, and need for accreditation review of the programs, as an important aspect to the health care of the general public.
-Include evidence that the area of knowledge is important and significant to patient care and dentistry. - Provide evidence that the programs are academic programs sponsored by an institution accredited by an agency legally authorized to operate and recognized by the United States Department of Education or, as applicable, by an accreditation organization recognized by the Centers for Medicare and Medicaid Services (CMS), rather than a series of continuing education experiences. - Describe the sponsoring, professional organization/association(s), if any, and (if applicable) the credentialing body, including the following information: - o number of members: - o names and contact information of association officers; - o list of sponsored continuing education programs for members within the last five (5) years; and
+Include evidence that the area of knowledge is important and significant to patient care and dentistry. - Provide evidence that the programs are academic programs sponsored by an institution accredited by an agency legally authorized to operate and recognized by the United States Department of Education or, as applicable, by an accreditation organization recognized by the Centers for Medicare and Medicaid Services (CMS), rather than a series of continuing education experiences. - Describe the sponsoring, professional organization/association(s), if any, and (if applicable) the credentialing body, including the following information: - o number of members; - o names and contact information of association officers; - list of sponsored continuing education programs for members within the last five (5) years; and

-Page 1909

-Appendix 2

-Subpage 2

-Request to Establish a Process of Accreditation

-Oral and Maxillofacial Surgery Clinical Fellowship

-In Trigeminal Nerve Surgery and Disorders

-Commission Only

-CODA Summer 2024
+Page 1909 Appendix 2 Subpage 2 Ad Hoc Committee to Consider a Request to Establish an Accreditation Process for OMS Fellowship in Trigeminal Nerve Surgery and Disorders Commission Only CODA Winter 2025

-- o for credentialing body: exam criteria; number of candidates; and pass rate for the past five (5) years. - 2.
+- for credentialing body: exam criteria; number of candidates; and pass rate for the past five (5) years. - 2.
 Is there a sufficient body of knowledge to educate individuals in a distinct dental education area or discipline, not merely one or more techniques?